moth-quantum/quantum-audio/README.md

 # Quantum Audio
-Quantum Audio is a Python module for building quantum circuits that encode and decode audio signals as quantum states.
-This is primarily aimed for quantum computing simulators, but it might also run on real quantum hardware.
-The main objective is to have a readily available tools for using quantum representations of audio in artistic contexts and for studying future Quantum Signal Processing algorithms for audio.
+quantumaudio is a python package for building Quantum Representations of Digital Audio using Qiskit Circuits.
+Here, Digital Audio is encoded as quantum states that can be processed and played back through a quantum computer or a simulator.
+This enables a new perspective of audio signal processing for artistic and research interests.

-This package provides Quantum Audio Representations of Digital Audio and necessary utilities.
+This package provides the following schemes and necessary utilities.

-Modules:

 - schemes: Quantum Audio Encoding and Decoding Methods